prashant4anand/2022/README.md

-# FATEsys2021
+# FATEsys2022

-### Website for the First ACM SIGEnergy Workshop on Fair, Accountable, Transparent, and Ethical (FATE) AI for Smart Energy Systems and Environments (FATEsys)
+### Website for the Second ACM SIGEnergy Workshop on Fair, Accountable, Transparent, and Ethical (FATE) AI for Smart Energy Systems and Environments (FATEsys)